Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 ### May

 It is so important to look after nature in general, especially if you live in a city.
 We've seen from COVID that more community engagement and social impact really helps, and people are open to being more philanthropic.
 You should start with one thing that maybe you have a passion for, because if you have a passion for it, then it becomes easy.

-> ”It is so important to look after nature.
-More community engagement and social impact really helps, and people are open to being more philanthropic. ”

 ### Flight Free UK